Skip to main content

 Custom Web Fonts: Adding Google Fonts

-4. Select + Select this style adjacent to the Regular 400 weight.
-This weight provides optimal balance between readability and character while maintaining broad compatibility.
+4. Click + Select this style to the right of the Regular 400 weight.

-6. Copy the provided link element for the Google-hosted stylesheet:
+6. Copy the link to the Google-hosted style sheet:

 <link href="https://fonts.googleapis.com/css2?family=bree+serif&display=swap" rel="stylesheet">